Joelith/knife-oraclepaas/README.md

 # Limitations

+- This is provided as is and still needs some work to be fully productionised.
-- Deleting an instance is not currently supported
+- Deleting an instance is only supported for Java instances
 - This does not support the emea cloud service (which has a different cloud prefix)

 # License #